teaxyz/chai/core/README.md

 # Core Tools for CHAI Python Loaders

-This directory contains a set of core tools and utilities to facilitate loading the CHAI database with packaage manager data, using python helpers.
+This directory contains a set of core tools and utilities to facilitate loading the CHAI database with package manager data, using python helpers.
 These tools provide a common foundation for fetching, transforming, and loading data from various package managers into the database.